 Whether you drank some sketchy water on vacation, battle irritable bowel syndrome (IBS), or caught a nasty stomach bug, you’ve likely felt the urgent call of gastrointestinal distress before.
 Although typically not life-threatening for adults in the developed world, loose, watery stool can be unpleasant and inconvenient.
 Diarrhea will generally clear up within a few days, but there are plenty of natural remedies to combat the situation and potentially even help keep it at bay it in the first place.
 Besides the tried-and-true rest-and-rehydrate method, two supplements—probiotics and glutamine—could assist the immune system, offer some much-needed relief, and even help keep your body diarrhea-free.

 Probiotics for diarrhea: the microbiome and the immune system.

-Scientists believe that the immune system and the bacteria that live in the gut co-evolved to communicate and support one another.
+Scientists believe that the immune system and the bacteria that live in the gut co-evolved2 to communicate and support one another.
 "Good" bacteria helps stimulate and prime the immune system to keep it in tiptop fighting shape against "bad" bacteria that can make us sick.
-In addition, some "good" bacteria produce toxins to fight off "bad" bacteria themselves.
+In addition, some "good" bacteria produce toxins3 to fight off "bad" bacteria themselves.
 "They outnumber and antagonize unwelcome pathogens, including unfavorable bacteria, yeast, and parasites," says Pedre.

 Glutamine for diarrhea: gut health and hydration.